mailwatch/mailwatch-docs/_posts/installing-rc5.md

 #### Adding Postfix relay information

-copy the 'mailwatch-postfix-relay' cron file into /etc/cron.hourly/
+Copy the 'mailwatch-postfix-relay' cron file into /etc/cron.hourly/

-copy the `tools/Sendmail-Postfix_relay/mailwatch_postfix_relay.php` file in `/usr/local/bin/`
+Copy the `tools/Sendmail-Postfix_relay/mailwatch_postfix_relay.php` file in `/usr/local/bin/`

-copy the `tools/Postfix_relay/mailwatch_mailscanner_relay.php` file in `/usr/local/bin/`
+Copy the `tools/Postfix_relay/mailwatch_mailscanner_relay.php` file in `/usr/local/bin/`

 Verify if the two files are executable.
 If not, use "chmod +x" to correct this problem.